a package to create and plot Voronoi regions in geographic areas

 Now we can calculate the Voronoi regions, cut them with the geographic area shape and assign the points to them:

-from geovoronoi import voronoi_regions_from_coords poly_shapes, pts, poly_to_pt_assignments = voronoi_regions_from_coords(coords, area_shape)
+from geovoronoi import voronoi_regions_from_coords region_polys, region_pts = voronoi_regions_from_coords(coords, area_shape)

-poly_shapes is a list of shapely Polygon objects that represent the shape of the respective Voronoi region.
+region_polys is a dict that maps Voronoi region IDs to shapely Polygon objects that represent the shape of the respective Voronoi region.
 With them, you can do everything that the shapely API provides.
 You can, for example, get each Voronoi region's area (there's also a helper function

 calculate_polygon_areas in geovoronoi for that).

-poly_to_pt_assignments is a nested list that for each Voronoi region in
+region_pts is a dict that maps the same Voronoi region IDs as in

-coords) that represent the points that belong to this Voronoi region.
+coords, i.e. these indices represent the points that belong to this Voronoi region.
 Usually, this is only a single point.
-However, in case of duplicate points (e.g. both or more points have exactly the same coordinates) then all these duplicate points are listed for the respective Voronoi region.
+However, in case of duplicate points (i.e. two or more points have exactly the same coordinates) all duplicate points are listed for the respective Voronoi region.

 You can plot the results with the functions from the

-import matplotlib.pyplot as plt from geovoronoi.plotting import subplot_for_map, plot_voronoi_polys_with_points_in_area fig, ax = subplot_for_map() plot_voronoi_polys_with_points_in_area(ax, area_shape, poly_shapes, coords, poly_to_pt_assignments) plt.show()
+import matplotlib.pyplot as plt from geovoronoi.plotting import subplot_for_map, plot_voronoi_polys_with_points_in_area fig, ax = subplot_for_map() plot_voronoi_polys_with_points_in_area(ax, area_shape, region_polys, coords, region_pts) plt.show()

 See the full example source code in examples/random_points_across_italy.py.
-See also the other examples in the examples/ directory that show how to calculate the area of the Voronoi regions, handle duplicate points or interact with GeoPandas.
+See also the other examples in the examples/ directory that show how to calculate the area of the Voronoi regions, handle duplicate points or interact with the GeoPandas or Fiona packages.

-geovoronoi requires Python 3.6 or newer.
+geovoronoi requires Python 3.6 or newer (the package is tested for up to Python 3.10).
 The following packages need to be installed (if not, they will be automatically installed if you use a Python package manager like pip):